ajmal017/curvetenstens/README.md

 Ignore any trend following related codes (line 1301 and 1412).<br>
 plotCurveTensTens.py plots the results.

+WFL.txt is a an output of CurveTensTens.py that logs the walkfoward performance. backtestLogDetailedWF is a tradelog of the backtest, detailing entries, exits, RSI signal and P/L.

 **Report:**<br>
 Full report can be found in: curveTensTensPaper.pdf

 **Requirements:** <br>

 * Python 2.7 <br>

+To create a virtual environment for Python 2.7 use Anaconda Navigator - https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html<br>

+1. Create a virtual environment with pyhton 2.7: conda create -n myenv python=2.7<br>

+2. Activate the enviroment:
+Wndows: activate myenv
+MacOS and Linux: source activate myenv<br>

+Your console will change- indicating (myenv) on it.<br>

+3. Install required packages in this environment: pip install pandas pip install jupyter<br>

+etc..

 **Python Libraries Required:**<br>